 Through our research centers, the Parkinson's Foundation funds research groups that have long and distinguished track records of, and commitment to, understanding Parkinson’s disease (PD).
 Our grants allow a strong group of talented scientists, working on different but related Parkinson’s projects, the flexibility to collaborate with one another and tie their work together.

-Through this program, the Parkinson's Foundation invests in movement disorders centers at three prestigious institutions:
+Through this program, the Parkinson's Foundation invests in movement disorders centers at two prestigious institutions:

 - Columbia University Medical Center (New York)